-You know that strange but amazing phenomenon where you can climb into a car with an automatic transmission and be able to drive it, even if you have not used one in several years?
+You know that strange but amazing phenomenon where you can climb into a car with a manual transmission and be able to drive it, even if you have not used one in several years?
 How about riding a bike?
 You can thank muscle memory!
 The best way to describe muscle memory is by using walking as an example.
 The ability to walk is one that took you a few years to master.
 As a toddler, you took many wobbly and ill-balanced steps before you could stay upright for more than a few moments.
 Then as you progressed, your steps became steadier and it was easier to walk longer distances.
 Finally you only needed to worry about obstacles and changes in balance as you interacted with different environments (a rock path versus a grassy one, or ice instead of cement).

 With each milestone, you did not have to “relearn” how to walk completely, but only to make corrections as necessary.
 And as you learned, your brain stored the memory of what your muscles needed to do in order for you to walk.
 As you corrected, your brain only saved the “good” information and it tossed away the incorrect information.
 That is muscle memory.
 Your brain keeping a “go-to” list of the do’s and do not’s of a task.
 And eventually it becomes something that you can do seemingly without thinking about it, but really your brain is working hard in the background.

 Muscle memory is less of a skill and more of a habit.
 When many people think about creating a habit or learning a new skill, a common phrase they may say is “Practice makes perfect!”
 Well, that is incorrect, practice makes permanent.
 And permanent is a hard thing to correct.
 Repeating a new skill one hundred times will not help you at all if you are doing it wrong.
 It only sticks that much more into your head.
 Slow down, take time to adapt and do the task correctly.